Authorization vs accreditation

 What is the difference between authorization and accreditation?

-Accreditation and authorization are part of an approval process.
-The goal of this process is to ensure that programs meet quality standards.
+The goal of authorization and accreditation is to ensure that programs meet specific quality standards.

-Accreditation is voluntary.
-A school can apply for accreditation after approval from CT’s OHE.
+Accreditation is voluntary designation awarded by an accreditor.
+A school can apply for accreditation after authorization from CT’s OHE.

-Accreditors have to have U.S. Department of Education (USDE) approval.
-These agencies do a deep dive to check the school's finances, programs, and services.
+To become accredited school have to demonstrate that they meet the standards of quality by the accreditor.
+These accreditors do a deep dive to check the school's finances, programs, and services.

 Learn why accreditation may matter to you.

-Schools have to renew their approval after a period of time.
+Schools have to be renew after a period of time.
 A school can also lose its approved status if it doesn’t uphold the standards of the approving body.

 • Specialized accreditation